yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 - Microsoft Azure subscription must be pay-as-you-go or MSDN.
   - Trial subscriptions will not work.
   - Rights to create an Azure Active Directory application and service principal and assign roles on your subscription.
-- A virtual machine configured with Visual Studio Community 2019 or higher (setup in the Before the hands-on lab exercises)
+- A virtual machine configured with Visual Studio Community 2019 or higher (setup in the Before the hands-on lab exercises).

 ## Exercise 1: Perform database assessments